-Size: Tree frogs come in many sizes, but most arboreal species are very small, since they rely on leaves and slender branches to hold their weight.
-At 4 to 5.5 inches long, the white-lipped tree frog (Litoria infrafrenata) from Australia and Oceania is the largest tree frog in the world.
-The largest tree frog in the United States is the nonnative Cuban tree frog, which reaches 1.5 to 5 inches in length.
-The world’s smallest tree frogs are less than an inch long!
+Although tree frogs can grow to be a range of sizes, most arboreal species are very small because they rely on leaves and slender branches to hold their weight.
+At 4 to 5.5 inches (10 to 14 centimeters) long, the white-lipped tree frog (Litoria infrafrenata) from Australia and Oceania is the largest tree frog in the world.
+The largest tree frog in the United States is the non-native Cuban tree frog, which reaches 1.5 to 5 inches (3.8 to 12.7 centimeters) in length.
+The world’s smallest tree frogs are less than an inch (2.5 centimeters) long!

-Predation: Tree frogs are consumed by many different carnivorous animals.
+Tree frogs are consumed by many different carnivorous animals.
 Mammals, reptiles, birds, and fish all eat tree frogs.
-Many of the frogs rely on camouflage to protect them from predators, and the more arboreal species escape ground-dwelling predators by hiding in trees.
+Many of the frogs rely on camouflage to protect themselves from predators, and the more arboreal species escape ground-dwelling predators by hiding in trees.

-Life History and Reproduction: Almost all male frogs attract mates with advertisement calls.
-Each frog species has its own call so that female frogs can listen for potential suitors of their own species.
-The frog call that most people are familiar with (“Ribbet!”) belongs to the Baja California tree frog (Pseudacris hypochondriaca) shown here.
-The ribbeting frog call has been incorporated into outdoor scenes of many Hollywood movies, even outside of the frog’s range!
+Almost all male frogs attract mates with advertisement calls.
+Each frog species has its own call so female frogs can listen for potential suitors of their own species.
+The frog call that most people are familiar with—“Ribbet!”—belongs to the Baja California tree frog (Pseudacris hypochondriaca).
+The ribbeting call has been incorporated into outdoor scenes of many Hollywood movies, even outside of the frog’s range.

 Florida Wildlife Extension